meerkat-code/meerkat_country_server/README.md

 Use the ODK Aggregate UI to change admin credentials from `test:aggregate` and set up anonymous data sending.

 #### Uploading forms into ODK Aggregate
-Use either the graphical interface in ODK Aggregate or the API to upload forms to Aggregate
+Use either the graphical interface in ODK Aggregate or the API to upload forms to Aggregate.

 #### Configuring submission publishing
 Using Form Management tab in ODK Aggregate, set up submission publishing with the following parameters: